RicardDurall/CaffeInTorch/Places/Project.md

 <img src="https://github.com/RicardDurall/CaffeInTorch/blob/master/Places/Imgaes/network.PNG" alt="CNN" style="width:304px;height:228px;">

-<h2>Accuracy results of the CNN:</h2>
+<h4>Accuracy results of the CNN:</h4>

 <img src="https://github.com/RicardDurall/CaffeInTorch/blob/master/Places/Imgaes/graph.PNG" alt="CNN" style="width:304px;height:228px;">

-<h4>Euclidean distances:</h4>
+<h3>Euclidean distances:</h3>
 <p> In this subsetion, we have computed the euclidean distance between the activations from 10000 trianing images and from 1000 testing images.
-We have repeated the experiment for several different activation layers, such as layer 12 (just after block 4)</p>
+We have repeated the experiment for several different activation layers, such as layer 12, 15 and so.</p>

 <table style="width:100%">
   <tr>